mohamed-tayeh/Minimal-Pomo-Timer/README.md

 - !timer resume
 - !timer reset: clears the timer (also !timer clear)

+# Contribution

+I made this in a rush and using some code as boiler plate so the code quality is not the best.
+I am working on refactoring it:)

 # Credits

 I built this code using sacket's timer countown as initial boiler plate - found [here](https://www.youtube.com/watch?v=36q6zHG9vwQ&t=226s)